Mike Milbury: 2020 Stanley Cup playoffs

-On August 20, while calling a game between the Washington Capitals and New York Islanders, Milbury praised the playoff bubble system designed to isolate teams during the COVID-19 pandemic because there were "not even any women here to disrupt your concentration."
+On August 20, while calling a game between the Washington Capitals and New York Islanders, Milbury praised the bubble system designed to isolate teams during the COVID-19 pandemic because there were "not even any women here to disrupt your concentration."
 His comments received quick condemnation from the NHL.
 Milbury apologized the next day, and NBC released a statement saying the issue had been addressed, though they did not publicly elaborate any further, nor did they indicate whether Milbury would face any discipline.
 The Washington Post reported that NBC had removed Milbury from that evening's broadcast schedule and did not announce the following weekend's broadcasting teams until Saturday morning.
 Milbury announced on August 22 that he would be stepping away from the broadcast booth for the remainder of the playoffs, so as not to be a distraction.
 On January 11, 2021, NBC announced that Milbury's tenure with the network was done and he would not be part of its broadcast lineup for the 2021 NHL season, its final season broadcasting NHL games.

-In a wide-ranging interview with The Boston Globe in July, 2021, Milbury defended his original comments, saying "I want to explain the comment from that day.
-As a player and coach in the league, I’ve been on a lot of road trips and around a lot of guys that are young, fit, well-compensated, have celebrity status, and when they go on the road they play hard and they party hard.
-And a lot of their attention is on women, and I certainly don’t mean that in a bad way," and added, "What if I had said there aren’t any dogs here to distract the players?
+In a wide-ranging interview with The Boston Globe in July 2021, Milbury defended his original comments, saying "I want to explain the comment from that day.
+As a player and coach in the league, I've been on a lot of road trips and around a lot of guys that are young, fit, well-compensated, have celebrity status, and when they go on the road they play hard and they party hard.
+And a lot of their attention is on women, and I certainly don't mean that in a bad way," and added, "What if I had said there aren't any dogs here to distract the players?
 Or any wives?
 Or children?
 Do I have to describe the whole pantheon of the human race in order for it to be politically correct?"